Most Frequently asked Test/Quality Assurance Analyst Interview Questions and Answers:

 - It determines the response time and performance of an application component under the workload.

 - The response time of the user’s activity is calculated.

 - Requires experienced programmers with extensive technical language.

 - Determines the behavior of the application under load i.e. when the number of the user increases instantly.

 Q #22) What is Specification-Driven testing?

-This form of testing is same as ‘Black box testing’ where the user inputs multiple data and then the output is observed.
+This form of testing is the same as ‘Black box testing’ where the user inputs multiple data and then the output is observed.
 It is appropriate at all levels of testing with specification and test plan.

 Q #23) Explain CMMI.

 Answer: CMMI stands for Capability Maturity Model Integration.
-This model was developed by Software Engineering Institute (SEI).
+This model was developed by the Software Engineering Institute (SEI).
 It is based on the principle that the processes involved in managing and developing a product or system determine the quality.